 - The Mighty Mighty Bosstones have a song called He's Back.

-- While X Japan's reunion was somewhat of this trope for the entire band (or at least for drummer and bandleader Yoshiki Hayashi) in 2007, a true example came in 2010 with the announcement of vocalist Toshi's exit from Home Of Heart., bringing back both of the original founders of the band working together as they once did, and the 2010 return of original bassist Taiji Sawada (although his playing only one song led to some Internet Counterattack).
+- While X Japan's reunion was somewhat of this trope for the entire band (or at least for drummer and bandleader Yoshiki Hayashi) in 2007, a true example came in 2010 with the announcement of vocalist Toshi's exit from Home Of Heart., bringing back both of the original founders of the band working together as they once did, and the 2010 return of original bassist Taiji Sawada (although his playing only one song led to some backlash).
 The only thing preventing this from being a complete example of this trope is Author Existence Failure for both hide and Taiji.

 - Many bands that broke up in the 70s and 80s released their first album in twenty years or more in the late 2000s or early 2010s.
-Among these are Mission Of Burma, Swans, The Feelies, Steely Dan, The New York Dolls, Devo, Throbbing Gristle, The Vaselines, Big Star, Eagles, Bauhaus, The Slits, The Stooges, and The Who.
+Among these are Mission of Burma, Swans, The Feelies, Steely Dan, The New York Dolls, Devo, Throbbing Gristle, The Vaselines, Big Star, Eagles, Bauhaus, The Slits, The Stooges, and The Who.
 Unfortunately, only the first couple really exemplify this trope; the others' comeback albums were regarded as trivial at best.

 - Vashti Bunyan and Levon Helm (of The Band) were among the singer-songwriters (along with the aforementioned Cat Stevens) to release a comeback album in the 2000s.
 Both albums were critically acclaimed.